 Bitwarden Plugin

-Our Bitwarden Secrets Manager plugin enables secure loading of secrets from Bitwarden using declarative instructions within your .env files.
+Our Bitwarden plugin enables secure loading of secrets from Bitwarden using declarative instructions within your .env files.
+It supports two distinct Bitwarden products:

 Features